Cheng Yi (Tang dynasty): During Emperor Xianzong's reign

 As of 817, when Emperor Xianzong was conducting a campaign against the warlord Wu Yuanji, who controlled Zhangyi Circuit (彰義, headquartered in modern Zhumadian, Henan), Cheng was sent out to the Yangtze-Huai region to seek additional revenue.
 He reviewed the finances of the regions and collected taxes, as well as requested the governors of the region to submit their surplus revenues.
 It was said that he did so without unduly extracting money from the people.
 He was thereafter made the director of the monopolies and supplies After Wu was defeated, it was said that Emperor Xianzong became to live wastefully, and that both Cheng and Huangfu Bo the director of finances were finding ways to get him money to allow his lifestyle and thus were favored by him.
 In 818, Emperor Xianzong made both Cheng and Huangfu chancellors de facto with the title Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事), and also made Cheng the deputy minister of public works (工部侍郎, Gongbu Shilang), over the strenuous objections of the chancellors Pei Du and Cui Qun.
 Pei, ashamed of serving with Huangfu and Cheng, offered to resign in a petition that attacked Cheng but was much harsher in his attack of Huangfu.
 Emperor Xianzong did not accept his arguments or his resignation.
 Still, it was said that Cheng knew that the popular sentiment at the time opposed his ascension, and therefore behaved humbly, and for more than a month did not dare to exercise chancellor authorities.

-Meanwhile, Cheng knew that the defenses on the northwest borders with Huigu and Tufan were then poorly run, and he suggested that an official be sent to tour the borders to review the situation.
+Meanwhile, Cheng knew that the defenses on the northwest borders with the Uyghur and Tibetan Empires were then poorly run, and he suggested that an official be sent to tour the borders to review the situation.
 When Emperor Xianzong asked him for a recommendation of someone to send, Cheng volunteered himself.
 Before the proposal could be finalized, however, Cheng died in 819 without apparent illnesses.
 He was given posthumous honors and the posthumous name Gong (恭, "respectful").
 It was said that he was self-restrained and frugal, and when he died, he did not leave savings for his family, and therefore was much praised.